kwaldenphd/json-xml-python/README.md

 <blockquote>Note: The <code>\t</code> is a short cut for a TAB so that my list was indented. <code>\n</code> will generate a new line in your output.</blockquote>

-H. While this dictionary contains all of the data from my XML, there are some limitations.
+79. While this dictionary contains all of the data from my XML, there are some limitations.
 The dates are not specifically connected to the title that they are associated with.
 We can solve this problem by nesting a dictionary in a dictionary.

 ```Python
 books = {